-If an applicant lives 50 miles away from the nearest military hospital, he or she may consider applying for TRICARE Prime Remote.
+If an applicant lives far away from the nearest military hospital, he or she may consider applying for TRICARE Prime Remote.
 TRICARE Prime Overseas or Remote Overseas may apply to an applicant who is serving in an overseas location.

-TRICARE select is a network plan that allows you to select your preferred providers.
-This program replaced the Standard and Extra program in 2018.
-Additionally, this plan and TRICARE Prime cover similar groups of people.
+TRICARE Select is a network plan that allows you to select your preferred providers.
+This plan along with TRICARE Prime cover similar groups of people.
 Thus, you may have dual eligibility.

 TRICARE Reserve Select, on the other hand, is not limited to the United States and has different eligibility requirements.
 You may qualify for this program if you are not on active duty, do not receive coverage from the Transitional Assistance Management Program and are not eligible for the Federal Employees Health Benefits (FEHB) program.